AliNemat/Tag_pileup/README.md

-## The python code takes four inputs:
+## The python code:

+It takes four inputs

 1- A gff file *